Cradle Mountain Huts Walk for Peter Mac

-In 2023, we're inviting you to walk for The Peter MacCallum Cancer Foundation along the Overland Track with Cradle Mountain Huts.
+In 2023, we're inviting women to walk for The Peter MacCallum Cancer Foundation along the Overland Track with Cradle Mountain Huts.
 Enjoy great company, lightweight packs, passionate guides, private accommodation and local food and wine.

 Guests are invited to use this iconic trek as a challenge to donate or raise funds for Peter Mac.
 The initial goal for each walker is $500.

 The Tasmanian Walking Company has offered a $500 discount to guests who meet their goal (full retail price at $4,295).

 Direct bookings only.
 For all enquiries and bookings please contact Tasmanian Walking Company on (03) 6392 2211 or email firstname.lastname@example.org